 I can’t promise picking the best chain in this satisfaction survey will help you find cheap hotels near Central Park in New York or in the heart of San Francisco, but you’ll know which ones are less likely to disappoint.

 How about you?
-Any great experiences at a cheap chain hotel in the USA?
+Any great experiences at the cheap hotel chains in the USA?

 Disclosure: this post contains some affiliate links, which pay me a commission if you book through them.
 You will never pay more than you would just going to the site on your own and it’s one way travel content sites keep the bills paid.
 See more of how we operate at our sitewide disclosure and privacy page that is always linked from the main navigation.